 - a.
-The search and reunion of adopted individuals, adoptive parents and birth parents are highly charged emotionally.
-Because the primary sources of information about the unknown parties are confidential, the confidential intermediary is held to the highest standards of trust, impartiality and respect in the performance of services. - b. a.
-The confidential intermediary shall perform services in a manner consistent with legal and ethical standards. - c. b.
-The confidential intermediary shall not assume the role of an advocate or use coercion or undue influence to persuade any party to the search to take or not to take any action. - d. e.
-The confidential intermediary shall be cognizant of personal limitations of knowledge and experience and may consult other experienced confidential intermediaries or the program staff about a case if ACJA §§ 7-201, § 7-203, administrative orders, Arizona statutes, standards of conduct or training manuals do not provide the guidance necessary to address difficult ethical issues.
-Nonetheless, the confidential intermediary is ultimately responsible for decisions made in regard to the case. - e. d.
-The confidential intermediary shall avoid any conflict of interest or the appearance of a conflict of interest. - (1) The confidential intermediary shall not accept appointment to a case or continue on a case involving a relative or business associate or a personal friend where the relationship is such that the relative, business associate or personal friend may exert undue pressure on the confidential intermediary. - (2) The confidential intermediary shall not accept an appointment or continue on any case where the confidential intermediary cannot act in an objective manner or perform services as required. - (3) The confidential intermediary shall not accept an appointment or serve as a confidential intermediary for the purpose of taking advantage of any party to the search for personal or professional gain.
+The search and reunion of adopted individuals, adoptive parents and birth parents and former dependant children are highly charged emotionally.
+Because the primary sources of information about the unknown parties are confidential, the confidential intermediary is held to the highest standards of trust, impartiality and respect in the performance of services. - b.
+The confidential intermediary shall perform services in a manner consistent with legal and ethical standards. - c.
+The confidential intermediary shall not assume the role of an advocate or use coercion or undue influence to persuade any party to the search to take or not to take any action. - d.
+The confidential intermediary shall be cognizant of personal limitations of knowledge and experience and may consult other experienced confidential intermediaries about a case if ACJA §§ 7-201, -203, administrative orders, Arizona statutes, standards of conduct or training manuals do not provide the guidance necessary to address difficult ethical issues.
+Nonetheless, the confidential intermediary is ultimately responsible for decisions made in regard to the case. - e.
+The confidential intermediary shall avoid any conflict of interest or the appearance of a conflict of interest. - (1) The confidential intermediary shall not accept appointment to a case a search request or continue on a case involving a relative or business associate or a personal friend where the relationship is such that the relative, business associate or personal friend may exert undue pressure on the confidential intermediary. - (2) The confidential intermediary shall not accept an appointment or continue a search request on any case where the confidential intermediary cannot act in an objective manner or perform services as required. - (3) The confidential intermediary shall not accept an appointment a search request or serve as a confidential intermediary for the purpose of taking advantage of any party to the search for personal or professional gain. - f.
+The confidential intermediary shall avoid misrepresenting the purposes of the confidential intermediary or sibling information exchange programs, the confidential intermediary's qualifications, fees or any other information relating to the role of the confidential intermediary.
+The confidential intermediary shall avoid misrepresenting to any client or any party located any circumstances or information specific to a case.

-- f. e.
-The confidential intermediary shall avoid misrepresenting the purposes of the Cconfidential lintermediary Pprogram, the confidential intermediary's qualifications, fees or any other information relating to the role of the confidential intermediary.
-The confidential intermediary shall avoid misrepresenting to any client or any party located any circumstances or information specific to a case. - g. f.
-The confidential intermediary shall avoid utilizing certification in any manner to gain access to information or services for purposes other than those of the cConfidential iIntermediary pProgram. - Standard 7.
-6. Compliance.
-The confidential intermediary shall perform all services and discharge all obligations in accordance with current Arizona and federal laws, ACJA §§ 7-201, § 7-203 and administrative orders adopted by the supreme court governing the certification of confidential intermediaries.
+- g.
+The confidential intermediary shall avoid utilizing certification in any manner to gain access to information or services for purposes other than those of the confidential intermediary program. - 6.
+Compliance.
+The confidential intermediary shall perform all services and discharge all obligations in accordance with current Arizona and federal laws, ACJA §§ 7-201, -203 and administrative orders adopted by the supreme court governing the certification of confidential intermediaries. - K. Fee Schedule.
+Pursuant to A.R.S. § 8-134(I) and A.R.S. § 8-543, the supreme court shall administer the confidential intermediary and sibling information exchange programs.
+The court shall adopt rules and procedures necessary to implement the programs, including qualifications, required and permissible fees.